LoserfruitSimp/spiider34/README.md

 ### Auto complete tags

-On supported sourses spiider34 uses [`Awesomplete`](https://github.com/LeaVerou/awesomplete) for better tag navigating in the search bar.
-(NOTE: Some sourses do not support awesomplete)
+On supported sources spiider34 uses [`Awesomplete`](https://github.com/LeaVerou/awesomplete) for better tag navigating in the search bar.
+(NOTE: Some sources do not support awesomplete)

 ### Tag gallery

-By clicking 'M' in the viewer, you are displayed with a gallery of all posts related to the inputed tag.
+By clicking 'M' in the viewer, you are displayed with a gallery of all posts related to the inputted tag.
 By clicking a post, the selected file will be displayed in the viewer and by holding the left control key and clicking, the file will be sent to a new tab.
 Clicking 'T' brings you to the tag viewer.
 This pages shows you the top tags found in your search.

 # Setup